Viral dermatoses in cats – the 5 most common

 What is FCV?

-Feline Calicivirus is an RNA virus that is excreted through eye, nose and mouth secretions.
+Feline calicivirus is an RNA virus that is shed through ocular, nasal, and oral secretions.
 It is known for its involvement in respiratory diseases and can also cause skin lesions.

 FCV